There are several programs of study leading to a Master's degree in the department of East Asian Studies.

 The general MA program is designed for students who want to learn more about East Asia at the graduate level but do not intend to pursue their graduate education past an MA.
 Students with a more focused interest in either China or Japan and those planning to go on to a doctoral program should consider the MA programs in Chinese or Japanese studies.

-Ideally, students applying for the general master’s program in East Asian Studies will have the following: 1) three years of either Chinese or Japanese language study (or have equivalent language ability), and 2) adequate English ability to pursue a master’s degree.
+Ideally, students applying for the General Master's program in East Asian Studies will have the following: 1) three years of either Chinese or Japanese language study (or have equivalent language ability), and 2) adequate English ability to pursue a Master's degree.
 Prospective students with less than three years of language study are encouraged to contact the Admissions Committee to discuss their situation.
 With departmental approval, students with a limited number of deficiencies may be admitted to the program.
-These students will need to make up any deficiencies.
-Graduate credit will not be given for any work completed to satisfy deficiencies.
+These students will need to make up any deficiencies, and Graduate credit will not be given for work completed to satisfy deficiencies.

 Minimum Credit Units 33

 In accordance with the policies of the department, a minimum of 24 units must be completed in the East Asian Studies department.
 Course work counting towards the master’s degree must be taken at the 500 level or above.
 As a rule, that course work should be taken for letter grades (i.e., not Pass/Fail).
 (Note: The only exception to the 500 level rule is the Graduate College provision that students may take up to six credits of 400 level work for graduate degrees in areas outside the major department and with the approval of major/minor advisors, the faculty member in the area involved, and the department Head.)

 - One year (6 units) of language beyond the third-year level.